IncogOwl/cse15l-lab-reports/lab-report-1-week-2.md

 **Step 2: Remotely Connecting**

 Now that we have an IDE to work, let's do the thing we came here to do: Remote Connecting to a server.
-This act is done everywhere from different CSE classes which  to even your future job, thus this is an important skill to learn.
+This act is done everywhere from different CSE classes to even your future job, thus this is an important skill to learn.

 If you're on Windows, bad luck, you need to install OpenSSH which allows you to remote connect to other computers and servers.
 Click to go to the site [OpenSSH Instructions](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)